 tel 519 661-2111 ext 84689

 Current Graduate Students:

-Josh is a first year Ph.D. graduate student at the Brain and Mind Institute.
-His research currently focuses how disruptioning the phonological loop in working memory can impact rule-defined categorization.
+Josh is a second-year Ph.D. graduate student at the Brain and Mind Institute.
+His research currently focuses how disrupting the phonological loop in working memory can impact rule-defined categorization.
 As a master’s student, Josh investigated how being exposed to short mindfulness meditation sessions influence our ability to globally and locally process environmental stimuli.
 His research interests include, mindfulness meditation, local/global processing and cognitive models of working memory and depression.

 Ana Ruiz Pardo – Curriculum Vitae

 Ana is a second year Ph.D. graduate student in Cognitive Psychology.
 As a master’s student, Ana investigated social media use and its effects on sustained attention.
 She is currently investigating how smartphone use effects cognition (e.g. sustained attention, working memory, etc.).
 Her present research aims to replicate current findings in the literature (e.g. Ward et al, 2017) and then extend these findings to other cognitive domains.